LEGION OF SUPER-HEROES

 Legion vs. Dr. Regulus on Gallan; Dirk Morgna aids the Legion.

 Leviathan dies defeating Dr. Regulus, which triggers Violet to reveal herself as Emerald Violet, possessor of the Emerald Eye.

 Violet reveals acquiring the Eye from the Scavenger's lair.

 Legionnaires #40 (Sept.
 1996)

 The Emerald Eye displaces half the Legion to the 20th Century.
-1st app. of Dreamer.
+First appearance of Dreamer.
 Inferno leaves the Work Force.

 Leviathan is buried on Shanghalla.